Core: Data and Discovery (CDAD-UH)

 Typically offered January term

-What is peace and how does one build it?
-How can social science research help us answer these questions?
-This course investigates (1) what peace means to people around the world and how to measure it; (2) key approaches to peacebuilding; and (3) the varied methods, opportunities, and challenges of researching peacebuilding.
-With an approach rooted in experiential learning, students will get hands-on practice with research techniques across the project spectrum.
-This year, this practice concentrates on Professor King’s ongoing research exploring if, how, and to what effect leaders and ordinary people use cultural spaces like food, fashion, museums, and sports to build inclusive identities and bring people and groups together across divides.
+What is peace and how can we study it?
+This course investigates (1) what peace means to people around the world and key approaches to measuring it; and (2) the varied methods, opportunities, and challenges of researching peacebuilding.
+With an approach rooted in experiential learning, students critically engage with the concept of peace.
+Students get hands-on practice with research techniques by participating in an ongoing study that explores if, how, and to what effect community leaders and ordinary people use cultural spaces like food, museums, and sports to build inclusive identities and bring people and groups together across divides.
 Throughout the course, students will participate in field-based research exploring these ideas around Abu Dhabi, learn how to collect and analyze quantitative and/or qualitative data, hone their abilities to ask and answer important global questions, and practice communicating scholarly work to effect positive social change.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded